 Perfect your conduct in Teams with “Matt Wade’s Definitive Guide to Everyday Etiquette in Microsoft Teams.”
 Download for free here!

-Read my latest article here: Top 5 Must-Use Apps in Microsoft Teams.
+Read my latest article here: 5 Quick Tips for Managing Files in Microsoft Teams.

 Microsoft Teams is all about collaborating with coworkers and team members as efficiently as possible.
 A large part of that is, of course, chatting with others within the app.
 While messaging technologies aren’t anything new, there are some handy nuances and features worth knowing about in Microsoft Teams Chat and Channels.